learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 ## The Domain

-There are three models in the domain: Power, Heroine, and a join model HeroinePower.
+There are two models in the domain: Power and Heroine.

-Heroines can have many powers, and each Power can belong to many Heroines.
-The join model `HeroinePower` connects **one heroine** with **one power**.
+Each Heroine has one power.
+Many Heroines can have the same Power.

 ## Instructions